kilincihsan/The-Diagramme/content/posts/calculating-the-range-of-data-types.md

 +++
-title = "Primitive Data Types in Assembly" date = 2022-07-12T23:56:28+03:00 draft = false
-author = "İhsan Kılınç"
-tags = ["Assembly"]
+title = "How to calculate range of data types" date = 2022-07-12T23:56:28+03:00 draft = false author = "İhsan Kılınç" tags = ["Assembly"]
 +++

-## How to calculate range of data types?

 These are built-in and predefined data types can be used for declaring variables;